HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/mobile/mobile_preview.md

 Option 3: Access the Mobile Preview simulator from a Dynamic Content Spot configured in your theme

-In a sample theme delivered with HCL DX 9.5 CF19 and later releases, the Mobile Preview Simulator is added as a Dynamic Content Spot in the default `theme.html`.
-This serves to make the simulator capability available to all site pages by default.
+In a site theme, the Mobile Preview Simulator can be added as a Dynamic Content Spot in the default `theme.html`.
+This makes the simulator capability available to site pages by default.
 The code example below shows how the Dynamic Content Spot is added:

 ```
 <c:set var="mobilePreview" value="${pageContext.request.contextPath}/mobilepreview/MobileBrowserSimulator/index.html?webpage=${fn:escapeXml(wp.selectionModel.selected.urlGeneration.noNavigationalState.allowRelativeURL)}"/>